codeplaysoftware/standards-proposals/host_access/sycl-1.2.1/host_access.md

 ## Example

-The following example is a simplification of a reduction kernel that uses a temporary storage to avoid modifying the input buffer.
+The following example is a simplification of a reduction kernel that uses temporary storage to avoid modifying the input buffer, and then proceeds to manipulate the data on device only.

 ```cpp
 context deviceContext;